null

 Behavioural Readiness

 Young puppies are often more likely to chew aggressively, which can pose dangers when giving them hard chews.
-By the age of 6 months, puppies usually have better control over their chewing behavior, making them less likely to break off sizeable chunks that could be harmful.
+By the age of 6 months, puppies usually have better control over their chewing behavior, making them less likely to break off sizable chunks that could be harmful.

 Choosing the Right Size and Type of Bully Stick

-Once your puppy reaches the right age, selecting the right bully stick is important for ensuring their safety and enjoyment.
-Consider the following:Size Matters: Bully sticks come in many sizes, and choosing the correct one for your pup is essential.
-For puppies or small breeds, use shorter, thinner bully sticks that are easy to handle.
-Larger breeds need longer thicker sticks.
-The size should be just right for your puppy’s mouth size and chewing strength to avoid choking hazards.
+Size Matters: Bully sticks come in many sizes, and choosing the correct one for your pup is essential.
+For puppies or small breeds, use shorter, thinner bully sticks for easier handling.
+Larger breeds need longer, thicker sticks.
+The size should be just right for your puppy’s mouth size and chewing strength, as giving a stick that is too small or inappropriate can pose a choking hazard.

 Thickness and Density